 I’m Pat Creedon, owner of Pat Creedon Design, Inc. I work with clients that want a consistent, strong branded look to their ads, posters, ebooks, white papers, web and social media images, emails, signage, logos and brochures.
-I work full time as a Senior Graphic Designer and so am always doing similar projects on the brand of the company I work for.
-In the header above you can see that there are stacks of the 300+ page style book I helped to design featured in a new Manhattan location.
-To see more of the work I do for for this brand, other major brands at a previous company I worked for, as well as my own clients, go to Work or Services in the navigation above.
+In the header above is a photo of the 300+ page style book I helped to design for a previous employer.
+To see more of the work I did for this brand, other major brands at a previous company I worked for, as well as my own clients, go to Work or Services in the navigation above.

 Changing tab stop types

 When setting tab stops in the Tabs panel, you can cycle through the four kinds of stops (Left-Justified, Right-Justified, Center-Justified, and Align to Decimal or Specified Character) by simply Option/Alt-clicking on any placed stop.

 To create a set of repeating, equally spaced tabs across a paragraph, right-click on the tab stop and select Repeat Tab from the contextual menu.

 I was in a coffee shop the recently where I picked up this little flyer for a flea market.